 Did I go to college and major in Blogging?
-No—my degree is actually far less useful.
+No–my degree is actually far less useful.
 Did I have a teacher/guru/jedi master show me the ways of blogging?
 Again, no. I was all alone on the mean streets of Cyberspace.
 A true renegade, capable of unspeakable puns.
-What I did do, was Google, Google, and Google some more until eventually the whole thing just fell into place.
-So much Googling.
+What I did do, was google, goole, and google some more until eventually the whole thing just fell into place.
+So much googling.

 Actually, scratch that.
 That’s a lie.
 Nothing about this blog “fell” into place.
 Instead, every piece of it was forced here through literal blood, sweat, tears, and screams into my couch cushions.
 Needless to say, blogging ain’t easy; but if I can do it, from scratch for that matter, so can you.
-And I don’t mean to sound like a fortune cookie, but honestly, I tried changing my pants while brushing my teeth this morning and I fell down in my closet.
+And I don’t mean to sound like an after school special, but honestly, I tried changing my pants while brushing my teeth this morning and I fell down in my closet.

-I’ve been blogging here at My Wanderlusty Life since 2014 and I currently make a liveable (in most cities) income from said venture.
+I’ve been blogging here at My Wanderlusty Life since 2014 and I currently make a livable (in most cities) income from said venture.
 So yes, Malcolm Gladwell and I would consider myself an expert.
-I started it during a time when I was working at a tedious, mind-numbing job where you could often find me hiding under my desk to avoid certain people (true story) and rolling my eyes so intensely I was afraid they were going to stick that way (doesn’t it just feel so good though?).
-Needless to say, I was in desperate need of a creative outlet.
+I started it during a time when I was working at a tedious, mind-numbing job where you could often find me hiding under my desk to avoid certain high-five-givers (true story) and rolling my eyes so intensely I was afraid they were going to stick that way (doesn’t it just feel so good though?).
+Needles to say, I was in desperate need of a creative outlet.

 At the time, I knew nothing about computers and/or the internet, I was a sporadic user of social media at best, and I cuss way, way too much.
 And yet, somehow I’ve been able to turn a profit.
 In 2016 I quit that job, traded in eating my lunch in a utility closet to avoid other humans, and have been blogging full time ever since.
 And all of it started here, taking these same steps I’m about to show you.
 Good luck!